m-reuter/arpackpp/README.md

 offers C++ programmers an interface to ARPACK.
 Furthermore, it interfaces with LAPACK, SuperLU, Cholmod and UMFPACK to incorporate efficient matrix solvers.
-Arpackpp preserves the full capability, performance, accuracy and low memory requirements of the ARPACK Fortan package, but takes advantage of the C++ object-oriented programming environment.
+Arpackpp preserves the full capability, performance, accuracy and low memory requirements of the ARPACK Fortran package, but takes advantage of the C++ object-oriented programming environment.

 This GitHub project is designed to provide a common maintained version of arpackpp.
-It is derived from the orignial package (ARPACK++ Version 1.2. by Gomes and Sorensen), which has not been actively maintained for many years.
+It is derived from the original package (ARPACK++ Version 1.2. by Gomes and Sorensen), which has not been actively maintained for many years.
 Several updates have been included in this version (some of them were previously hosted as patches at